Particular/docs.particular.net/nservicebus/errors/index.md

 - Exceptions
 - Error Handling
 - Retry
+reviewed: 2016-03-31
 redirects:
  - nservicebus/how-do-i-handle-exceptions
 related:
 - nservicebus/operations/transactions-message-processing
 ---

-NServiceBus has exception catching and handling logic of its own which surrounds all calls to user code.
-When an exception bubbles through to the NServiceBus infrastructure, it rolls back the transaction on a transactional endpoint, causing the message to be returned to the queue, and any messages that the user code tried to send or publish to be undone as well.
+NServiceBus has a built-in exception catching and handling logic, which encompasses all calls to the user code.
+When an exception bubbles through to the NServiceBus infrastructure, it rolls back the transaction on the transactional endpoint.
+The message is then returned to the queue, and any messages that the user code tried to send or publish won't be sent out.

 ## Configure the error queue

 When a message fails NServiceBus [automatically retries](/nservicebus/errors/automatic-retries.md) the message.
 On repeated failure NServiceBus forwards that message to a designated error queue.

-NOTE: When running with [transport transactions](/nservicebus/messaging/transactions.md#transactions-unreliable-transactions-disabled) disabled NServiceBus will perform best-effort error message forwarding, i.e. if moving to the error queue fails, the message will be lost.
+WARNING: When running with [transport transactions disabled](/nservicebus/messaging/transactions.md#transactions-unreliable-transactions-disabled) NServiceBus will perform a best-effort error message forwarding, i.e. if moving to the error queue fails, the message will be lost.

 Error queue can be configured in several ways.

 ### Using Code

-You can configure the target error queue at configuration time.

 snippet:ErrorWithCode